Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 Why is this so important to bear in mind?

-You might follow the above information perfectly.
+You might follow the above steps perfectly.
 And it’ll work!
 The first time, and the second.
 Maybe even a third time.

 But the fourth time, if you assume it’s going to go in your favour, perhaps you hold back.
 You are expecting to give an ultimatum, and for your counterpart to ask you that pivotal question.

-That’s why an ultimatum is best saved for when you truly have nowhere else to go, and you should always go into negotiations with an open mind as to what the outcome might be.
+That’s why an ultimatum is best saved for when you truly have nowhere else to go.
+And why you should always go into negotiations with an open mind as to what the outcome might be.